insightsengineering/coverage-action/README.md

           # `diff-branch` are stored.
           # Branch is created if it doesn't already exist'.
           diff-storage: _xml_coverage_reports
+          # A custom title that can be added to the code
+          # coverage summary in the PR comment.
+          coverage-summary-title: "Code Coverage Summary"
 ```

 An example of the output of the action can be seen below: